tomjoht/learnapidoc/_docs/documenting_native_library_apis/nativelibraryapis_java_crash_course.md

 }
 ```

 See how the `brake` method accepts two arguments &mdash; `force` and `weight`.
 These arguments are integers, so Java expects whole numbers here.
-(You must put the data type before the parameters in the method.)
-The arguments passed into this method get used to calculate the `torque`.
+(You must specify the data type before the parameters in the method.)
+The arguments passed into this method are used to calculate the `torque`.
 The `torque` is then returned to the caller.

-In Javadoc outputs, you'll see methods divided into two groups:
+{% include random_ad2.html %}

-* **Instance methods**: Means that you can use the method in the instance of an object.
-If the method isn't an instance method, it's considered a static method.
-Static methods can be used directly from the class without instantiating an object first.
-Static methods can't be changed by any object or subclass.
+Java has different types of methods. *Instance* methods can only be used from objects instantiated from the class. *Static* methods can be used directly from the class without instantiating an object first. *Abstract* methods can only be used through subclasses.
-* **Concrete methods**: These are methods that can be used when you instantiate an object.
-If a method isn't concrete, it's called an "abstract method."
-The only way you use an abstract method is by creating a subclass for the method.

 Somewhere in your Java application, users will have something called a `main` method that looks like this: